Chapter 5 - Working on how we work #

 Of course, you probably don’t want to always use a terminal-based text editor (though you should be able to when you have to) so what’s good graphically?

-There are of course a ton of other options, Emacs, Atom, Eclipse … If what I recommended doesn’t suit you, feel free to look into these.
+There are of course a ton of other options, Emacs, Eclipse, Clion, PyCharm, etc… If what I recommended doesn’t suit you, feel free to look into these.
 Regardless, a text editor should be pretty high up on your list of things to get setup, as it will make the latter steps much easier.
+I can’t stress enough how important it is that you learn your text editor well though, as mentioned in 10.4 - Getting to know our tools

 Alright, some disclosure.
 I don’t really use Vim.
 I only use nano and VSCode.
 This is because if I really need to edit something in a CLI (so on a remote server or when first getting a system running) it’s almost always the case that it’s either a quick n’ dirty config file edit that